TAAS2024/low-slow-small-targets-dataset/README.md

 >
 > It retains only the **final active version** of the architecture code (generation side + validation side + loop mechanism + frontend/backend),
 > and **excludes**: datasets, model weights, historical versions (`_v1`–`_v6`, etc.), intermediate artifacts, and demo/test scripts.
->
-> Original project root: `D:\learning\ObsidianVault\Paper-低慢小数据集生成架构`.
-Nothing in the original project has been deleted.

 [中文版](README_CN.md)